cixtor/middleware/README.md

 Primitive middleware for web services written using the [Go programming language](https://golang.org/).
 It handles common HTTP methods, static files, untrusted directory listing, non-defined URLs and request timeouts.
 The project is based on [HTTP Router](https://github.com/julienschmidt/httprouter) by Julien Schmidt and adapted to my personal needs.
 The timeouts are based on the article [Complete Guide to Go net/http Timeouts](https://blog.cloudflare.com/the-complete-guide-to-golang-net-http-timeouts/) by CloudFlare.

-The project was originally part of [Pastio](https://github.com/cixtor/pastio), a Pastebin-like web application developed and later decoupled as an independent package to allow other developers to import this functionality in their own projects.

 If _"router.ReadTimeout"_ is omitted the server will always wait for the continuation of the data expected by _"Content-Length"_, this is not a good practice so it is recommended to defined a minimal timeout to prevent malicious attacks against the web service.

 All the handlers follow the same standard as _"http.HandlerFunc"_ so you are free to add more handlers in the middle to improve the cache, attach SSL certificates, or change the format of the logs.